 - Counselling for young people and parents

 - Training in Intellectual disabilities and mental health or developmental problems

 - Family work

-- We also offer consultation and training to other services and families, including those working with pre-school children, and where appropriate we will work jointly with referrer and other services to offer the best package of care.
+- We may also offer consultation and training to other services and families, including those working with pre-school children, and where appropriate may work jointly with referrer and other services to offer the best package of care.